Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Related Work

-\textbf{Robust and Non-Robust Features.} It is often suggested that adversarial vulnerability arises from the reliance of models on non-robust features~\cite{tsipras2019robustness,NRF}.
+\textbf{Robust and Non-Robust Features.} It is widely hypothesized that adversarial vulnerability arises from models' reliance on non-robust features~\citep{tsipras2019robustness,NRF}.
 While robust features are class-discriminative, human-interpretable, and semantically meaningful, non-robust features are subtle, often imperceptible to humans, yet statistically correlated with labels and therefore predictive.
-Humans can rely only on robust features, whereas models can leverage both features to maximize accuracy.
-Tsipras~et~al. showed that standard classifiers depend heavily on non-robust features, making them vulnerable to adversarial perturbations that can manipulate these subtle features~\cite{tsipras2019robustness}.
-They also showed that adversarial training forces models to rely solely on robust features, thereby enhancing robustness, but often reduces clean accuracy~\cite{tsipras2019robustness}, known as the accuracy--robustness trade-off~\cite{tsipras2019robustness,su2018robustness,TRADES,raghunathan2019adversarial,raghunathan2020understanding,yang2020closer,mehrabi2021fundamental,dobriban2023provable}.
-Subsequent studies have confirmed that adversarially trained neural networks emphasize robust features~\cite{etmann2019connection,zhang2019interpreting,santurkar2019image,kaur2019perceptually,engstrom2019adversarial,chalasani2020concise,RATIO,srinivas2023models,tsipras2019robustness}.
-In this study, building on this perspective, we employ datasets consisting of robust and non-robust features.
-Interestingly, we find that adversarially pretrained transformers prioritize robust features and exhibit the accuracy--robustness trade-off.
+Humans can rely only on robust features, whereas models can leverage both types of features to maximize accuracy. \cite{tsipras2019robustness} showed that standard classifiers depend heavily on non-robust features, making them vulnerable to adversarial perturbations that can manipulate these subtle features.
+They also showed that adversarial training encourages models to rely primarily on robust features, which enhances robustness but often reduces clean accuracy---a phenomenon known as the accuracy--robustness trade-off~\citep{tsipras2019robustness,su2018robustness,TRADES,raghunathan2019adversarial,raghunathan2020understanding,yang2020closer,mehrabi2021fundamental,dobriban2023provable}.
+Subsequent studies have confirmed that adversarially trained neural networks exhibit a greater reliance on robust features~\citep{etmann2019connection,zhang2019interpreting,santurkar2019image,kaur2019perceptually,engstrom2019adversarial,chalasani2020concise,RATIO,srinivas2023models,tsipras2019robustness}.
+In this study, we incorporate the concept of robust and non-robust features into the data assumptions for our theoretical analysis.
+Based on this framework, we find that adversarially pretrained single-layer linear transformers prioritize robust features over non-robust features, and exhibit the accuracy--robustness trade-off.